jmagman/flutter-wiki/Contributing-to-Plugins-and-Packages.md

 **Do I need to update the version if I'm just changing the README?** Yes.
 Most people read the README on pub.dev, not GitHub, so a README change is not very useful unless it is published.

+**Do I need to update the version if I'm just changing comments?** If the comment is intended for clients of the package (a `///` comment on anything exported by the package), then yes, since what developers using the package will see in their IDE will come from the published version.
+If the comment is only useful for someone working on the package (such as an implementation comment within a method, or a comment in a non-exported file), then no.

 **What do I do if I there are conflicts to those changes before or during review?** This is common.
 You can leave the conflicts until you're at the end of the review process to avoid needing to resolve frequently.
 Including the version changes at the beginning despite the likelihood of conflicts makes it much harder to forget that step, and also means that a reviewer can easily fix it from the GitHub UI just before landing.

 ### CHANGELOG style